testvon/alecsatin.github.io/_posts/2016-01-25-fake-christianity-is-no-comfort-at-all.md

 Eternity Matters posted this telling video last week.
 Rather than talk about it, I'd rather you watch the 2 minute clip for yourself.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/for-the-suffering-christian/fake-christianity-is-no-comfort-at-all/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/for-the-suffering-christian/fake-christianity-is-no-comfort-at-all/){: .btn .btn--warning} to watch the video.
 {: .notice}